 What is Our Plan and Timeframe for Spending These Funds?

-- The dot – A mixed-use parking, retail, and office development coming to downtown Ferndale.
+- The dot Parking Development – A mixed-use parking, retail, and office development coming to downtown Ferndale.
 The DDA has committed $1 million to the project: $250,000 from unencumbered fund reserves for the West Troy streetscapes, and $750,000 over the course of a 20 year bond.
-The parking component of this project will be finalized and open in June 2020.
-The retail/office components will open at a later date.

 - Schiffer Park – Expansion and redevelopment of a pocket park located at 9 Mile Road and Planavon Street.
-The DDA has committed $75,000 to this project which is currently out to bid and will break ground in 2020.
+The DDA committed $205,000 to this project which was finalized in Fall 2020.